 If you go outside

-- Avoid strenuous outdoor activities during peak hours of sun (10 a.m. to 4 p.m.).
+- Avoid strenuous outdoor activities during peak hours (10 a.m. to 4 p.m.).

-- Try to rest often in shaded areas.
+- Take it slow with outdoor activities – try to rest often in shaded areas.

 - Consider your neighbours: be respectful of pets and humans that need to rest/rehydrate in the shade at new locations temporarily.